History MA

 Course overview

-Through innovative, digital and real-world assessments, MA History prepares students for their professional futures by equipping them with transferable and essential analytical, research and management skills.
-Students are given insights in the ways in which the history of modern society, culture and the media shape the world today.
+Through innovative, digital and real-world assessments, the History MA prepares you for your professional future by equipping you with transferable and essential analytical, research and management skills.

-• The course explores essential questions about the nature and ownership of history.
-It explores important debates about the role of the media and social change in modern history through an interdisciplinary series of modules.
+• This interdisciplinary course investigates essential questions about the nature and ownership of history and explores important debates about the role of the media and social change in modern history.

 • You will have the option to apply for a ‘professional experience’ opportunity2 designed to further develop your skills and knowledge with the aim of maximising your employability prospects.
-See modules for more information.
+See the 'What you'll study' section for more information.

 Why you should study this course

-• The course has been designed to use the past to prepare students for the future.
-Through a range of historical specialisms, taught using a diversity of innovative assessments and teaching methods, this course helps prepare students for the professional graduate job market.
-It provides historical context for modern societies and cultures.
+The course has been designed to use the past to prepare you for the future.
+Through a range of historical specialisms, taught using a diversity of teaching methods and innovative forms of assessment (including blogs, emulations and video presentations), this MA prepares you for the graduate job market.

 • The interdisciplinary and innovative approach of the course to teaching and assessment provides transferable skills – skills that are valued by employers across the public and private sectors.